wanghaisheng/responsive-landing-page-starter/content/blog/en/play-streaming-audio-to-a-call-with-ruby-dr.md

 ## Conclusion

 In approximately 40 lines of code, we have created a fully functioning web server that can call any phone number and play streaming audio into that call.
-There is a lot more that can be done with the Nexmo Voice API and you can explore it entirely on the [Nexmo Developer Platform](https://developer.nexmo.com/voice/voice-api/overview).
+There is a lot more that can be done with the Vonage Voice API and you can explore it entirely on the [Vonage Developer Platform](https://developer.nexmo.com/voice/voice-api/overview).

-If you have any questions about this post feel free to email devrel@nexmo.com or [join the Nexmo community Slack channel](https://developer.nexmo.com/community/slack), where we're waiting and ready to help.
+If you have any questions about this post feel free to email devrel@nexmo.com or [join the Vonage community Slack channel](https://developer.vonage.com/community/slack), where we're waiting and ready to help.